Guide to Bus Passenger Safety

 - Use the proper receptacles to extinguish and dispose of cigarettes or other smoking materials prior to boarding the bus.
 Do your part to prevent fires and littering.

-- Stay well clear from the kerb as the bus arrives - Make sure you have a clear view of the driver at all times.
+- Stay well clear from the curb as the bus arrives - Make sure you have a clear view of the driver at all times.

 - Remember, if you are cannot see the driver’s eyes, the driver cannot see you.